 Toners really shine when it comes to delivering antioxidants and repairing ingredients.
 Many of these formulas include aloe, white or black tea.
 Alternately, anti-aging toners may include similar alpha hydroxy acids to what’s found in formulas aimed at acne-prone skin—these ingredients also encourage cell turnover and collagen production.

-How To Use A Toner
+How to Use A Toner

 The first step in your regimen should always be washing your face with a gentle cleanser that’s formulated for your skin type.
-If you’re unsure what to look for and what to avoid, check out “Are You Using the Wrong Cleanser for Your Skin?”

 After you’ve cleansed your skin with warm water, saturate a cotton pad with the toner of your choice.
 Swipe the pad across your face, neck and décolletage both morning and night to complete the cleansing of your skin.
 Finish by applying the next step in your regimen.